 In West Philadelphia, the Clark Park Farmers Market is an institution — this year-round market has been running since 1998!
 Every Saturday, from 10 a.m. to 2 p.m., you can find pretty much the entire neighborhood there, strolling among the vendors, chatting up the farmers and cheese makers, and laying out blankets to sit and enjoy some of their purchases, like Amish whoopie pies, iced coffee and cheese and crackers, in the sunshine.
 Food trucks pull up to offer bites, like breakfast tacos and banana whips, and the nearby playground helps little legs expend some energy.
 Don’t forget your reusable tote and some cash, as a few of the vendors don’t accept credit cards.
 43rd St. and Baltimore Ave., Philadelphia; no phone.

 Chester County is home to incredibly fertile farmland, and you can shop the best of the local crops at the Kennett Square Farmers Market.
-The winter market sets up every other Friday from 3:30 to 5 p.m., and then the farmers market begins weekly starting in May, with hours from 3 to 6 p.m.
-Now in its 23rd year, this community staple welcomes farmers and vendors from the area, including Flying Plow Farm (chicken, eggs, grass-fed beef and veggies), Brandywine Bee Company (local, raw honey), Valentine Chocolate Co. (fancy chocolates) and so many more.
-Note that on market days, customers can park for free in the lot adjacent to the market or at 226 Birch Street (west side of building).
-401 Birch St., Kennett Square; 610-444-8188.
+The farmers market begins weekly starting in May in the southern end of downtown Kennett Square, with hours from 3 to 6 p.m.
+Founded in 2000, this community staple welcomes farmers and vendors from the area, including Taste of Puebla (ready to eat Mexican fare), Brandywine Bee Company (local, raw honey) and so many more.
+600 S. Broad St., Kennett Square; 610-444-8188.

 The Downingtown Farmers Market is a bustling, lively atmosphere every Saturday in Kerr Park (by the gazebo on Pennsylvania Avenue).
-The market schedule depends on the season: this year, it opened on May 7, and is open every Saturday through December from 9 a.m. to 1 p.m.
-Find locals, and folks from the surrounding communities, out and about shopping for local produce, dairy, baked goods and products.
+The market schedule depends on the season: this year, it opened in April, and is open bi-weekly through the winter, January through April from 10 a.m. to 12 p.m.
+Find locals and folks from the surrounding communities out and about shopping for local produce, dairy, baked goods and products.
 Downingtown Farmers Market accepts EBT purchases with any of the participating producers, and is a participant in Chester County Foods Bank’s Fresh2You program.
 For safe, convenient shopping, you can place pre-orders directly with the farmers and food makers through the farmers market website!
 28 E. Pennsylvania Ave., Downingtown; (610) 836-1391.

 South Central PA

 Roots Country Market isn’t quite like the other weekly, pop-up-style farmers markets listed here, but it is such a fun, immersive place to visit, we had to add it to our list.
 This indoor/outdoor market was founded in 1925 by A.W.
 Root as a poultry auction.
-It now offers fresh, local produce, dairy, PA wine, a live animal auction, crafts, jewelry, and seriously so much more.
-It’s important to note that it is only open on Tuesdays, from 9 a.m. to 9 p.m., April through October, and 9 a.m. and 8 p.m., November through March.
+It now offers fresh, local produce, dairy, PA wine, a live animal auction, crafts, jewelry and seriously so much more.
+It’s open on Tuesdays, from 9 a.m. to 9 p.m., April through October, and 9 a.m. and 8 p.m., November through March.
 In addition to food shopping, there are all sorts of events, including frequent antique and flea markets, car shows, and chili cook-offs!
 705 Graystone Rd., Manheim; (717) 898-7811.

 North Central PA

 Williamsport Grower’s Market is a year-round Saturday farmers market, held on the corner of Hepburn Street and Little League Boulevard, from 8 a.m. until 12:30 p.m., late-April through November, and 9 a.m. to noon, December through mid-April.
 All of the vendors are vetted before they can join: Anyone involved in the market must produce at least 80% of the products they sell.
-Said products include seasonal fruits and veggies, baked goods, coffee, and dozens of other PA-made and PA-grown items.
-Highlights include gourmet mushrooms from Greenwood Farm, sourdough bread from Love Loaves, wine from Bastress Mountain Winery and organic kombucha from Good Juju Company.
+Said products include seasonal fruits and veggies, baked goods, coffee and dozens of other PA-made and PA-grown items.
+Highlights include organic kombucha from Good Juju Company and spectacular blooms from Native Flower Farm.
 249 Little League Blvd., Williamsport; (570) 560-7240.

 The Downtown State College Farmers Market is held on Fridays, from 11:30 a.m. to 5:30 p.m., on Locust Lane.
 Local vendors represent the bounty of the middle of the state, offering produce, bread, milk, cheese, beef, flowers, honey, succulents, baked goods and fresh-cut herbs, among other treats.
 The market runs from May through November, but offers lots of great ideas for how to shop local on its Facebook page.
 Locust Lane off College Ave., State College; (814) 571-8247.